kelvinsekx/kelvinsekx/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on react and friends
+- 🔭 I’m currently working on react, vuejs and friends
-- 🌱 I’m currently learning Rust and sharing my journey along...
+- 🌱 I’m currently learning Rust and sharing my journey along on Twitter...
 - 👯 I’m looking to collaborate on awesome projects majorly around client side and web.
 - 🤔 I’m looking for help with everything web3
 - 🦮 Open source projects I'm working on